 Does a Hen Need a Rooster to Lay Eggs?

 This is the most-asked question by people curious about chickens.
-Most people are quite relieved to learn that the answer is "no"-- the hen (female) lays eggs with or without a rooster (male) present.
+Most people are quite relieved to learn that the answer is "no"-- the hen (female) will lay eggs with or without a rooster (male) present.

 Hens lay eggs on the same schedule as without a rooster present.